Introduction to Stream Processing in FME

 4. Snap the Stream Data to the Road Network

-We have now thinned the data, but some of the points aren’t lined up well with the road network due to minor inaccuracies with the GPS.
+We have now thinned the data, but some points aren’t well aligned with the road network due to minor GPS inaccuracies.
 To fix this, we’ll snap the vehicle points to the road network.

-Add a GeometryReplacer to extract the geometry defined in text in the JSON and create point geometries.
+Add a GeometryReplacer to extract the geometry defined in the JSON text and create point geometries.

 • Geometry Encoding: OGC Well Known Text